The person at the center of this case

 Start here

-Three Chinese nationals—Xia Lei, Wu Yingzhuo, and Dong Hao—were indicted in September 2017 for operating as hackers for Boyusec, a Guangzhou-based firm, and stealing over 400 gigabytes of data from U.S. and foreign companies in financial, engineering, and technology sectors between 2011 and 2017.
-The conspiracy involved unauthorized computer access, trade secret theft, wire fraud, and identity theft targeting multiple corporate victims.
-The case remains significant as it illustrates state-sponsored or state-tolerated cybercrime operations targeting American business interests, with the perpetrators remaining at large in China.
+Three Chinese nationals—Xia Lei, Wu Yingzhuo, and Dong Hao—were indicted in September 2017 for operating as hackers for Boyusec, a Chinese-based internet security firm, and stealing over 400 gigabytes of data from U.S. and foreign corporate victims in financial, engineering, and technology sectors between 2011 and 2017.
+The conspiracy involved unauthorized computer access, trade secret theft, wire fraud, and identity theft targeting sensitive internal documents and communications.
+The case remains significant as these individuals are believed to be residing in China, making apprehension and prosecution challenging without international cooperation.

 Try asking